top of page

 • Mild swelling around the joint

-• Discomfort during activities such as walking, climbing stairs, or gripping objects
+• Discomfort during walking, stairs, bending, lifting, or gripping

-• A sensation of joint stiffness that improves with gentle movement
+• A sensation of stiffness that improves with gentle movement

 What Contributes to Osteoarthritis?

-Several factors may influence the development or progression of osteoarthritis, including:
+Several factors may influence the development, progression, or symptom severity of osteoarthritis, including:

 • Age-related changes in joint cartilage